 Analysis and application of an Indigenous Māori cultural framework as a lens to better understand contemporary organisational issues, such as bicultural governance, structure, ethical leadership and organisational behaviours.

 Hierarchical, traditional views of organisation and leadership are under much more intense scrutiny, particularly given the complexities of the modern world.
 Our approach to understanding organisations, business and economy must transition to new perspectives and innovative models that take into account the complex needs of the many diverse communities that make up our world today.
-This course is engages with Te Ao Māori, a Māori worldview that emphasises people, relationships and outcomes that benefit our communities.
+This course engages with Te Ao Māori, a Māori worldview that emphasises people, relationships and outcomes that benefit our communities.
 It introduces Māori values that are at the heart of many of our most successful tribal and entrepreneurial enterprises in Aotearoa New Zealand.
 We explore what this means and consider how these values influence processes of management and organization.
 The concepts, approaches and skills used in this course will be useful whether students move on to start their own ventures or are part of a team looking to improve or innovate within an existing organization, locally and internationally.
+In addition, this course will provide insight to research by, with and for our Indigenous communities, with specific attention on the intersection of Western and Indigenous system of knowledges.

 |Paper title||Indigenous Management and Organisation|